PTAB

 2. Patent Overview

-- Brief Description: The ’311 patent discloses a process for the industrial processing of tomatoes.
-The claimed method involves pretreating tomatoes by crushing and heating, separating the mixture into a serum and a lycopene-rich pulp fraction, and then subjecting the pulp to solvent extraction to produce a lycopene oleoresin while recovering the solvents.
+• Brief Description: The ’311 patent discloses a process for manufacturing tomato products.
+The process involves pretreating and crushing tomatoes, separating them into serum and pulp fractions, and then subjecting the pulp to solvent extraction to obtain a lycopene-containing oleoresin.

 3. Grounds for Unpatentability